Bobby Dalbec: Minor leagues

 The Boston Red Sox selected Dalbec in the fourth round of the 2016 Major League Baseball (MLB) draft.
-He signed with the Red Sox, receiving a $650,000 signing bonus, and made his professional debut with the Class A Short Season Lowell Spinners, where he spent the whole season, posting a .386/.427/.674 slash line with seven home runs and 33 RBIs in 34 games.
+He signed with the Red Sox, receiving a $650,000 signing bonus, and made his professional debut with the Low-A Lowell Spinners, where he spent the whole season, posting a .386/.427/.674 slash line with seven home runs and 33 RBI in 34 games.

-Dalbec spent 2017 with the Greenville Drive of the Class A South Atlantic League, slashing .246/.345/.437 with 13 home runs and 39 RBIs in 78 games as well as batting .259 in seven rehab games with the GCL Red Sox after returning from a wrist injury.
+Dalbec spent 2017 with the Greenville Drive of the Single-A South Atlantic League, slashing .246/.345/.437 with 13 home runs and 39 RBI in 78 games as well as batting .259 in seven rehab games with the Gulf Coast League Red Sox after returning from a wrist injury.

-In 2018, Dalbec started season with the Salem Red Sox of the Class A-Advanced Carolina League.
-In 100 games with Salem, he slashed .256/.372/.573 while leading the league with 26 home runs and 85 RBIs in 344 at bats.
+In 2018, Dalbec started season with the Salem Red Sox of the High-A Carolina League.
+In 100 games with Salem, he slashed .256/.372/.573 while leading the league with 26 home runs and 85 RBI in 344 at-bats.
 Dalbec was promoted to the Portland Sea Dogs of the Double-A Eastern League on August 3.
-In September, Dalbec was named both Offensive Player of the Year and Defensive Player of the Year in the 2018 Minor League Awards announced by the Red Sox.
-He won the Carolina League Most Valuable Player Award.
+In September, Dalbec received the minor league Offensive Player of the Year and Defensive Player of the Year awards from the Red Sox.
+He also won the Carolina League Most Valuable Player Award.
 After the regular season, he played for the Mesa Solar Sox of the Arizona Fall League.

-In 2019, Dalbec began the season with Portland, and was promoted to the Pawtucket Red Sox of the Triple-A International League in early August.
-Overall during 2019, he slashed .239/.356/.460 with 27 home runs and 73 RBIs in 135 games.
+In 2019, Dalbec began the season with Portland and was promoted to the Pawtucket Red Sox of the Triple-A International League in early August.
+Overall during 2019, he slashed .239/.356/.460 with 27 home runs and 73 RBI in 135 games.
+After the season, Dalbec represented the United States national team in the 2019 WBSC Premier 12.
+He was named the best first baseman in the tournament.